-If.
+1F.
 CONTEXT AND RELATIONSHIPS

-It is important to identify relationships the site has with its surroundings, based on historical context, functional and visual factors.
-The settlement pattern, massing and connectivity of the site and context should be identified (e.g. in a figure ground plan); and understood together with important desire lines4.
+It is important to identify relationships the site has with its surroundings, based on historical context, functional and visual factor.
+One element of this may be in the form of a local facilities plan (Figure 4).
+The settlement pattern, massing and connectivity of the site and context should be identified (e.g. in a figure ground plan); and understood together with important desire lines (Figure 5).